kaiwaehner/hivemq-mqtt-tensorflow-kafka-realtime-iot-machine-learning-training-inference/README.md

 ![Advanced Architecture](pictures/Advanced_Architecture_HiveMQ_Confluent_MQTT_Kafka_IoT_TensorFlow.png)

+### Test Data - Car Sensors

+We generate streaming test data at scale using a [Car Data Simulator](https://github.com/sbaier1/avro-car-sensor-simulator).
+The test data uses Apache Avro file format to leverage features like compression, schema versioning and Confluent features like Schema Registry or KSQL's schema inference.

+You can either use some test data stored in the CSV file [car-sensor-data.csv](testdata/car-sensor-data.csv) or generate continuous streaming data using the script TODO.

+Check out the Avro file format here: [cardata-v1.avsc](cardata-v1.avsc).

 ## Streaming Ingestion and Model Training with Kafka and TensorFlow-IO

 Typically, analytic models are trained in batch mode where you first ingest all historical data in a data store like HDFS, AWS S3 or GCS.
 Then you train the model using a framework like Spark MLlib, TensorFlow or Google ML.